Headless Browser Fallback Strategies: Reading State Registries That Have No Usable API

 async def provision_context(self, workflow: ComplianceWorkflow) -> BrowserContext:

-"""Isolate browser context per workflow to prevent state leakage."""
+"""Isolate one browser context per workflow to prevent state leakage."""

 pw = await async_playwright().start()